Confident I knew best how to mother my child

 The staff were lovely and took good care of us but were at a loss.
 He was on two hourly top ups which took about half an hour each, so I barely slept.
 We were taught to use the Nasogastric tube and left with it in place.

 He needed double the amount I could express so we continued with the artificial substitute for half his feeds.
-We were given a pump for the tube so feeds were hands free, but it wasted about 20mls of milk every time so the formula was great for this as the expressed milk was too precious.
-The pump was so helpful as it meant I could leave the house and do things with my 2yr old and older children and still feed him on time.
+We were given a pump for the tube, so feeds were hands free.
+However, it wasted about 20mls of milk every time; so the formula was great for this, because the expressed milk was too precious.
+The pump was so helpful; it allowed me to feed him on time whilst leaving the house and doing things with my other children.

 After a further 5 months of doing everything, expressing became painfully slow and I could feel myself heading to a breakdown as the postnatal depression and anxiety I had suffered in the past reared it’s head again.
 I was feeling that I was letting both my beautiful baby and everyone else down.